react-navigation/react-navigation.github.io/versioned_docs/version-7.x/troubleshooting.md

 npm install --save-dev @babel/core
 ```

-If upgrading the packages don't help, you can also try deleting your `node_modules` as well as lock the file and reinstall your dependencies.
+If upgrading the packages don't help, you can also try deleting your `node_modules` and then the lock the file and reinstall your dependencies.

 If you use `npm`: